 In forty thousand quotations, the busy man of affairs, the teacher and preacher, the public speaker, lawyer and writer, the man or woman who desires to make a creditable figure in conversation, correspondence or debate, in fact, the reader or student may turn at will to the choicest and most striking passages of the illustrious authors, orators and thinkers of all time, from the classic age to the present day.
-One thousand four hundred topics are treated, covering almost the entire range of thought and emotion range of thought and emotion.
+One thousand four hundred topics are treated, covering almost the entire range of thought and emotion.